 Back to Harvard

-Kuhn returned to Harvard after the war in Europe ended and graduated with a physics master’s degree in 1946 and doctorate in 1949.
-His PhD thesis was entitled The Cohesive Energy of Monovalent Metals as a Function of the Atomic Quantum Defects.
+Kuhn returned to Harvard after the war in Europe ended and graduated with a master’s degree in Physics in 1946 and doctorate in 1949.
+His PhD thesis was The Cohesive Energy of Monovalent Metals as a Function of the Atomic Quantum Defects.

 Even before he returned to America, his enthusiasm for physics had been dwindling.
 He continued studying it though, because it was the most convenient way for him to get a doctorate.